 Conclusions

 In all the tests conducted on FlooddoorTM there was no leakage around the seals next to the door frame and the concrete step.
 FlooddoorTM was fast to both install and remove.
-Installation did not require adjustment to make it seal perfectly ever time.
+Installation did not require adjustment to make it seal perfectly every time.

 Therefore FlooddoorTM has successfully passed an equivalent set of tests to those specified in British Standard PAS 1188-1:2009.